xavier268/pixbuilder/README.md

 ## Autostereogram

-Autostrereogram(ASG) are images that can be viewed as stereo image : look it up in [Wikipedia](https://en.wikipedia.org/wiki/Autostereogram) without resorting to any external device.
+AutoStereoGram(ASG) are images that can be viewed as stereo image : look it up in [Wikipedia](https://en.wikipedia.org/wiki/Autostereogram) without resorting to any external device.

 ASG are computed using both a Pattern and a Depth-Map as input.
 Utilities are provided to generate these from standard png images.